 - Malabar spinach (Basella alba): An unrelated vining plant that can take more heat.
 Pick young, or the leaves take on a slimy texture.

 Soil: Spinach prefers a well-draining soil with a neutral pH and won't be happy at a pH lower than 6.0.
-Because it is such a fast grower, it is also a heavy feeder.
+Because it is such a fast grower, spinach is also a heavy feeder.
 A fertilizer high in nitrogen, the first number on the fertilizer package, will help produce dark, healthy leaves.
 Fish emulsion and soy meal are good organic choices for spinach.

-Sow the spinach seeds thinly in rows spaced about 1 to 1 1/2 ft apart or simply scatter the seeds in blocks.
+Sow the spinach seeds thinly in rows spaced about one to 1 1/2 feet apart or simply scatter the seeds in blocks.
 Cover lightly with soil, firm in place and water well.
 Keep the soil moist until germination.
-Once the plants have a grown their true leaves, you can begin to thin the plants to about 6" apart.
+Once the plants have a grown their true leaves, you can begin to thin the plants to about six inches apart.
 Of course, you can eat your thinnings.

 As the weather warms, spinach plants will bolt more quickly.
 Expect to stop sowing spinach seeds sometime in May or June, depending on your climate.
 You can extend the season slightly by planting in the shade of taller plants and regularly watering your spinach plants.